wedaren/vs-knowledge-notes/README.md

-# VS Knowledge Notes
+# Daily Order
-VSCode extension for managing your knowledge.
+VSCode extension for managing your daily order.

 ![Sample](./img/sample.png)

 ### Tested at **Windows** only.

 # Feature
-- Quick access to your knowledge via activity bar.
+- Quick access to your daily order via activity bar.
 - Use read-only mode for safely viewing.
 - Open markdown as preview by one action when read-only mode.
 - Add tags to your note and show tag tree view.